navneetkumar-kiwi/HVA-Automation/bin/README.md

 	a) The name of Excel data file should be same as the name of the test class for which it is created.
 	b) The name of sheet should be same as per the name of the test method which obtains data from that file.

-	An example is shown to demonstrate this inside the directory.
+	An example is shown to demostrate this inside the directory.

 8. Screenshots : This contains the screenshots of all the failed cases.